keithalewis/math/btf.md

 a bond and a stock could perfectly hedge an option over an infinitesimal period of time.
 As a consequence, the portfolio is risk-free and must grow at the risk-free rate[^2] if there are no arbitrage opportunities.
-Earlier models assumed you needed to estimate the risk premium of the stock return.
+Earlier models assumed you needed to estimate the risk premium of the uncertainty in stock returns.

 [^2]: Actually, the funding rate available to the trader implementing the hedge.